The CheSSE project logo, link to frontpage

 EU Regulations

 EU regulations are binding legislative acts for all member states and are directly applicable in all European Union countries.
-There are two regulations of particular importance for chemical safety:
+There are two regulations of particular importance for chemical safety which also applies to countries within the EEA (European Economic Area):

-• The Classification, Labelling and Packaging Regulation (CLP) regulates how chemicals are classified with respect to hazard, and how the hazard and the relevant safe use and disposal is communicated.
-All hazardous chemical products in the EU must be labelled and packaged in accordance with the CLP-requirements, including solutions that are prepared and stored in schools.
+• The Classification, Labelling and Packaging Regulation (CLP) regulates how chemicals are classified regarding hazard, and how these hazard and the corresponding information about safe use and disposal is communicated.
+All hazardous chemical products sold in the EU, must be labelled and packaged in accordance with the CLP-requirements.

-• The Registration, Evaluation, Authorisation and Restriction of Chemicals Regulation (REACH) regulates chemicals, including by requiring industry to generate hazard and risk information and by restricting the use of certain chemicals because of their health or environmental hazards.
-It requires you, as a professional user, to read and comply with the information in the safety data sheet for all chemical products you use.
+• The Registration, Evaluation, Authorisation and Restriction of Chemicals Regulation (REACH) regulates the use of chemicals, including by requiring industry to generate hazard and risk information and by restricting the use of certain chemicals due to their health or environmental hazards.
+As a professional user, you are required to read and comply with the information in the safety data sheet for all chemical products you use.

 EU Directives

-EU directives are adopted at EU level, and incorporated into national law by the EU and EEA countries so the directives become national or regional laws.
-The Waste Framework Directive (WFD) and the Carcinogens and Mutagens Directive (CMD) are examples of EU directives.
+EU directives are adopted at the EU level and incorporated into national law by the EU and EEA countries, thereby becoming national or regional laws.
+The Waste Framework Directive (WFD) and the Carcinogens and Mutagens Directive (CMD) are examples of such EU directives.

 Additional National Laws

 Both EU Regulations and EU Directives are binding legal acts.
-However, the member states may have national legislation that is more restrictive than the EU Directives.
+However, member states may implement national legislation that is more restrictive than EU Directives.

 Published: